Ready to save? Here are the best deals of Prime Day 2022

 - The Vitamix Professional Series 750 brings commercial-grade blending power and consistency to your kitchen at a $230 discount.

-- If you didn’t know Instant Pot made single-serve coffee makers, you might want to give the Instant Pot Solo 2-in-1 Single-Serve Coffee Maker a look.
+- If you didn’t know Instant Pot made single-serve coffee makers, you might want to give the Instant Pot Solo 2-in-1 Single-Serve Coffee Maker a go at 42% off.

-- The SodaStream Terra Sparkling Water Maker is an ideal choice for those who love carbonated beverages.
+- At 37% off, the SodaStream Terra Sparkling Water Maker is an ideal choice for those who love carbonated beverages.

+- This PUR PLUS Faucet Mount Water Filtration System can remove up to 70 impurities from your tap water, so it’s a steal at 36% off.

+- This Hamilton Beach Electric Panini Press Grill can make delicious sandwiches, quesadillas and more, so grab it while it’s 30% off.

 Home essentials from Casper, iRobot and more